AlexLittlejohn/ALCameraViewController/README.md

 ```

 The success parameter returns a `UIImage?` and a `PHAsset?` for more advanced use cases.
-If the user canceled photo capture ten both of these options will be `nil`
+If the user canceled photo capture then both of these options will be `nil`

 ```swift
 typealias CameraViewCompletion = (UIImage?, PHAsset?) -> Void